 Sacrificial Adsorption Systems

-Sacrificial adsorption systems are often used in the odour control of process streams with very low inlet concentrations and for toxic gas polishing.
+Sacrificial adsorption systems are often used in the odor control of process streams with very low inlet concentrations and for toxic gas polishing.

-Generally these are fixed bed systems that use activated carbon to remove the contaminant, although other materials are available for specialist applications.
-The contaminant is adsorbed onto the high surface within the material and adsorption continues until the carbon has been fully utilised, at which time it is replaced.
+Generally, these are fixed-bed systems that use activated carbon to remove the contaminant, although other materials are available for specialist applications.
+The contaminant is adsorbed onto the high surface within the material and adsorption continues until the carbon has been fully utilized, at which time it is replaced.